Chapter 17.

 The age of belief is still in full force in many Christian denominations today.
 Though white Christian religious groups tend to describe themselves as faith based, according to Cox’s analysis, most of them are actually belief based.
 White Evangelicals are a modern exemplar of the age of belief.

 According to Cox, in the age of spirit, “People are drawn more to the experiential than to the doctrinal elements of religion.”
 This age, which began to emerge in the mid-20th century, has been expanding in its influence.
-In 2010, in The Future of Faith, Cox wrote that we aretransitioning from “the age of belief” and entering “the age of spirit.”
+In 2010, in The Future of Faith, Cox wrote that we are transitioning from “the age of belief” and entering “the age of spirit.”
 Clearly, America is increasingly experiencing the age of spirit.
 The trend that Cox foresaw has become more evident.
-This is apparent in the 7.3% increase in the unaffiliated, also called Nones, in the U.S. population between 2006 and 2020, according to the PRRI 2020 Census of American Religion survey.
+Based on the PRRI 2020 Census of American Religion survey, this trend is apparent in the 7.3% increase between 2006 and 2020 in those unaffiliated with any religion (“Nones”) in the U.S. population.
 Moreover, among the Nones, 55% believe in some non-Judeo-Christian spiritual force or higher power.

 Note: Unfortunately, at the same time that many Americans are entering the age of spirit, a vocal minority is heading in the opposite direction, toward a belief in Christian Nationalism.
 For more information, see The History and Threat of Christian Nationalism chapter.